Mabacore101/adpro-ascalon/README.md

        Worker { id, thread }
    }
    ```
   will command each worker to actively listen to new jobs.
 When a request arrives, one worker fetch that request from the queue and process it in parallel with other threads.
 This will prevent the sleep endpoint from blocking other requests.

+# Commit 6 Reflection Notes

+- The code after refactoring uses build instead of new, here's the difference. `ThreadPool::build(4).unwrap();` will make a thread pool with size 4 and has an error checking condition to prevent the thread pool having invalid values, like <= 0.
+This is important because build will not permit the execution of a thread pool with 0 or negative threads.
+This is a necessary check to make sure that the number of threads remains valid.